CSE210Team-06/cse210-tinyfoot-06/warmup-retro.md

 Needs Improvement:Should have been more collaboration between teams, should have been more reguler check-ins across teams

+Strengths: I actively participated in all team tasks and excelled at finding solutions to both technical and managerial challenges that our team encountered.

+Weaknesses: I sometimes struggled with punctuality for meetings and was occasionally slow in communicating with my team members.

 **Gagan Mundada**

 Went Well: Everyone made themselves availble when you needed them